SelfMadeSystem/system76-keyboard-rainbow/README.md

 The brightness should already be set to what it was before running the program when it exits.
 It should also automatically adjust when you change the brightness with the keyboard.
 If it doesn't, please report it as an issue.

+## What's the `keyboard_led_rainbow.sh` file?

+That's the original script I wrote to do this.
+It took up to 10% of my CPU when running, so I decided to rewrite it in Rust.
+I'm keeping it here for posterity.

 ## License